ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
 NSX-V 6.4 is End of General Support on 16 January 2022 and end of technical guidance on 16 January 2023.
 See more on VMware Official Product Lifecycle Matrix.
 An exclusive support agreement between VMware and IBM to support NSX-V until 15 October 2022.

-IBM Cloud recommends an upgrade to vSphere 7.x and NSX-T 3.x.
+{{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x and NSX-T™ 3.x.

-To migrate from NSX-V to NSX-T (also called a V2T migration), IBM Cloud uses a migration approach that is called _lift-and-shift_.
-In the lift-and-shift approach, the IBM Cloud automation is used to deploy a new vCenter Server instance.
-You need to migrate network configurations from NSX-V to NSX-T and migrate workloads between instances.
-IBM Cloud provides extensive documentation for a validated approach and guidance for existing IBM Cloud for VMware Solutions customers with vCenter Server instances.
+To migrate from NSX-V to NSX-T (also called a V2T migration), {{site.data.keyword.cloud_notm}} uses a migration approach that is called _lift-and-shift_.
+In the lift-and-shift approach, the {{site.data.keyword.cloud_notm}} automation is used to deploy a new vCenter Server instance.
+You need to migrate network configurations from NSX-V to NSX-T and migrate workloads between instances. {{site.data.keyword.cloud_notm}} provides extensive documentation for a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_short}} customers with vCenter Server instances.

-## How do I know whether my IBM Cloud Bare Metal Server hardware is suitable for in-place vSphere 7.x upgrade?
+## How do I know whether my IBM Cloud bare metal server hardware is suitable for in-place vSphere 7.x upgrade?
 {: #faq-v2t-migration-7x-hw-support}

 You can check whether your server and its hardware options are compatible with vSphere 7.x.
 For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.

 Alternatively, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.

-## What are the different ways that I can use IBM Cloud Bare Metal Servers for VMware workloads in IBM Cloud?
+## What are the different ways that I can use IBM Cloud bare metal servers for VMware workloads in IBM Cloud?
 {: #faq-v2t-migration-vmware-platforms}

-You can use a VMware® platform on IBM Cloud in the following ways.
+You can use a VMware® platform on {{site.data.keyword.cloud_notm}} in the following ways.

-* Bare Metal - Use the Bare metal catalog for IBM Cloud Classic Infrastructure and order a bare metal server with vSphere as the Operating System.
+* Bare Metal - Use the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure and order a bare metal server with vSphere as the Operating System.
 For more information, see [VMware for Classic](/docs/vmware).
 * VMware Solutions Dedicated - VMware vSphere - Use the VMware Solutions console to provision IBM-hosted VMware hosts.
 For more information, see [VMware vSphere overview](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview).
 * VMware Solutions Dedicated - vCenter Server - Use the VMware Solutions console to provision an IBM-hosted private cloud based on vSphere, NSX, and optionally vSAN.
 For more information, see [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).